2023 Beninese parliamentary election

-Parliamentary elections were held in Benin on 8 January 2023.
-All 109 members of the National Assembly were elected.
+Parliamentary elections were held in Benin on 8 January 2023 to elect all 109 members of the National Assembly.
 The preliminary results of the election were announced on 11 January.
+The result was a victory for parties supportive of President Patrice Talon, the Progressive Union and Republican Bloc, which together won 81 of the 109 seats.

 Background

 The 2016 presidential election was won by Patrice Talon, with the country then widely seen as an example of democracy on the African continent.
 However, the 2019 parliamentary elections led to a major crisis.
 Only two parties, both of which supported Talon, were allowed to compete (the Progressive Union and the Republican Bloc), with opposition lists failing validation after the implementation of a more restrictive electoral code by the government.
 The opposition, civil society and NGOs such as Amnesty International denounced what they considered to be an authoritarian drift by the government, damaging the country's democratic reputation.
 The conduct of the parliamentary elections was criticised, including the government cutting off access to the internet and social networks during the vote, and the arrest of opponents and journalists in the months leading up to election day.

 As expected, the elections saw a low turnout, with only 27% of voters voting.
 The Progressive Union won an absolute majority with 47 seats, while the Republican Bloc won the remaining 36.
 Several post-election demonstrations led to violence between police and demonstrators, as well as significant material damage and at least two deaths.
 The police and army intervened to disperse barricades erected in several streets of the port city Cotonou, including via live fire, causing one death.

 Political dialogue was held for six months after the elections and led to an agreement on the rules of participation in the next legislative elections, which was enshrined in a revision of the constitution.
 Parties could no longer participate in alliances, and were required to present candidates in each constituency to concentrate votes on parties of real national importance.
 However, during the municipal elections of May 2020, which involved 546 districts, five parties had their participation validated by the Constitutional Court (CENA), compared to 34 party or party alliance lists in the previous municipal elections in 2015.
 The agreement also led to the number of parliamentary deputies increasing from 83 to 109, but elected for a shortened term of three years, to hold the next set of legislative and municipal elections together in January 2026, followed by presidential elections in April.
 The latter will also see a vice-president elected at the same time as the president, both elected for a term of five years.